adobe-marketing-cloud-mobile/aemmobile/README.md

     aemm platform install android

 Accept several Android SDK license agreements.
 This installs and updates various Android SDKs, build tools and setup system environment for developing Android application.
+You may need to open a new terminal to have the new system environment settings take effect.

 `aemm project create [PROJECT_NAME or PATH]`